yaso9/easy-video-player/readme.txt

 Yes.

+= Can I autoplay a video? =

+Yes.

+= Can I embed responsive videos using this plugin? =

+Yes.

 == Screenshots ==

 For screenshots please visit the [Easy Video Player](http://easywpguide.wordpress.com/?p=25) plugin page

+== Upgrade Notice ==
+none

 == Changelog ==

+= 1.0.2 =
+* The plugin can now automatically start playing a video
+* The player can be resized using a specific width and height
+* The ratio of each video can be customized

 = 1.0.1 =
 * First commit